Christophe Ballard

-Christophe Ballard ([kʁistɔf balaʁ]; April 12, 1641 — May 28, 1715) was a Parisian printer, bookseller, and music publisher employed by Louis XIV, from the family of publishers founded by Robert Ballard (1530–1588) in the mid-16th century.
+Christophe Ballard (/fr/; April 12, 1641 — May 28, 1715) was a Parisian printer, bookseller, and music publisher employed by Louis XIV, from the family of publishers founded by Robert Ballard (1530–1588) in the mid-16th century.
 Christophe Ballard was the eldest son and only successor of Robert III Ballard and, like him, was the king's imprimeur ordinaire active from 1673 until the end of his life.

 Around 1700, the printing house was at its highest point: he maintained four presses and employed nine helpers and two apprentices.
 Ballard still used antiquated movable type with diamond-shaped notes that were designed and cast for Robert Ballard and his son-in-law Adrian Le Roy (ca. 1520–1598) in the 1550s by Ballard’s father-in-law, Guillaume Le Bé.
 Pierre I Ballard directed the workshop on the rue Saint-Jean de Beauvais from 1599 to 1639, followed from 1639 to 1673 by his son Robert III Ballard.
 In 1713, Jean-Marie Leclair, François Couperin and other musicians obtained the privileges of printing music from engraved plates.
 Ballard brought the case to court, but lost: he was considered to have the exclusive right only to print music in movable type.